rafaelmgr12/RegressionTools/README.md

 ## Run
 ### NNRegression.py
-Generate a statistics.csv with the metrics and parameters of the hyper parametrization
+Generate a statistics.csv with the metrics and parameters of the hyper parametrization ANN.
 ### Tutorial.ipynb
-There is a tutorial for how to implement both methods and how to use the PDF to implement another estimation methods.
-Here, we use the information from the NNRegression.py and create and customization.
+There is a tutorial for how to implement both methods and how to use the PDF to implement for another estimation method.
+Here, we use the information from the NNRegression.py and create and customize.

 You need to set:

 - Classifiers and Regressors(comment out the ones you do not wish to include)
 - Grid search parameters

+See the Tutorial.